 Because the array-based list implementation is defined to store list elements in contiguous cells of the array, the insert, append, and remove methods must maintain this property.
 Inserting or removing elements at the tail of the list is easy, and the append operation takes $\Theta(1)$ time.
 However, if we wish to insert an element at the head of the list, all elements currently in the list must shift one position toward the tail to make room, as illustrated by Figure 4.3.
 This process takes $\Theta(n)$ time if there are n elements already in the list.
-If we wish to insert at position i within a list of n elements, then n - i elements must shift toward the tail.
+If we wish to insert at position i within a list of n elements, then n-i elements must shift toward the tail.
 Removing an element from the head of the list is similar in that all remaining elements in the array must shift toward the head by one position to fill in the gap.
-To remove the element at position i, n - i - 1 elements must shift toward the head.
-In the average case, insertion or removal requires moving half of the elements, which is $\Theta(n)$.
+To remove the element at position i, n-i-1 elements must shift toward the head.
+In the average case, insertion or removal requires moving half of the elements, which is $\Theta(n)$ .

-Most of the other member functions for Class AList simply access the current list element or move the position of the fence.
+Most of the other member functions for Class AList simply access the current list element or move the current position.
 Such operations all require $\Theta(1)$ time.
 Aside from insert and remove, the only other operations that might require more than constant time are the constructor, the destructor, and clear.
-These three member functions each make use of the system free-store operators new and delete.
-As discussed further in Section 4.1.2, system free-store oper-
+These three member functions each make use of the system free-store operators new and